wortcook/kccs461/hw01/README.md

 bazel run //:hw1

-See ./data/coordinates.csv for list of available cities Enter the start city:
+See ./data/coordinates.csv for list of available cities.

+An example set of inputs is shown below.

+Enter the start city:
 Abilene